clausehound/clausehound-blog/content/blog/crm-transformation-from-spreadsheet-to-scaling/index.md

+---
+title: "CRM Transformation - From Spreadsheet to Scaling"
+author: rajah@clausehound.com
+tags: []
+date: Sun Jun 21 2020 09:57:59 GMT-0400 (Eastern Daylight Time)
+description: "CRMs are sticky for a reason, and we’ve recently gone through the process of migrating from one popular CRM to another, and have decided to break down our CRM needs to the most basic visualization first - through spreadsheets."
+---

 We’ve heard from a number of our customers that the process of sales automation is a difficult transformation when a team’s already grounded in their existing processes.
 CRMs are sticky for a reason, and we’ve recently gone through the process of migrating from one popular CRM to another, and have decided to break down our CRM needs to the most basic visualization first - through spreadsheets.

 Here are some things we learned from our CRM transformation: